 - They show sensitivity towards depicting the human physique.

-- Finest example is Yakshi figure from Didarganj, Patna.
+- The finest example is the Yakshi figure from Didarganj, Patna.

-- It is a tall well proportioned, free standing sculpture in round made in sandstone with a polished surface.
+- It is a tall proportioned, free-standing sculpture in round made of sandstone with a polished surface.

 - The chauri is held in the right hand, whereas the left hand is broken.